Sherman Books: The Good, the Bad, and the Ugly

 Squadron/Signal Publications 2016, Sherman in action, Armor NO. 16 by Bruce Culver

-This is your classic Squadron Signal paperbound book on the Sherman, lots of black and white photos covering each model of the tank.
+This is your classic Squadron Signal paperbound book on the Sherman, with lots of black and white photos covering each model of the tank.
 These books were all around 49 pages and had a color drawing centerfold.
-Back in the day the ran 5 or 6 bucks and were the perfect cheap book to go with that new model kit.
+Back in the day they ran 5 or 6 bucks and were the perfect cheap book to go with that new model kit.
 Most including this one are still in print.
 These books have very basic info, but it’s generally accurate.

 Squadron/Signal Publications 2033, M3 Lee/Grant in action, Armor NO. 33 by Jim Mesko

 This is the Armor book on the M3 Lee, like its Sherman counterpart reviewed above; it’s filled with black and white photos, most showing good detail.
 These books are aimed at being a cheap way for a modeler to get some good photos and basic info on their subject.
-The small amount of technical info in generally accurate as are the captions.
+The small amount of technical info is generally accurate as are the captions.
 I bet sales on these books have dropped off since the internet really took off, you can find all the info and just about all the photos online and in higher resolution.
-These books will always have a soft spot for me, since I still have all the ones I bought with Christmas and birthday money as a kid in the 80s!
+These books will always have a soft spot for me since I still have all the ones I bought for Christmas and birthday money as a kid in the 80s!

 Squadron/Signal Publications 2036, U.S. Tank Destroyers in Action, Armor Number 36 by Jim Mesko

-This 51 page book on US TDs is pretty good for what it is.
+This 51-page book on US TDs is pretty good for what it is.
 It covers the M3 75mm GMC, the M6 37mm GMC, the M10, Achilles IIC, the M36 and M18 Hellcat.
 This book cleared up what an M6 was, I ran into a reference to it in another book but had never heard of it.
 It saw very short use in North Africa, but slightly longer use in the PTO apparently.
-This book has a two page color drawing insert and for its size is packed with good info.
+This book has a two-page color drawing insert and for its size is packed with good info.